 James M. Neill, Professor of Bacteriology and Immunology.
-Roy C. Avery, Assistant Professor of Bacteriology and Immunology.
-Emidio L. Gaspari, Assistant in Bacteriology and Immunology.
-John Y. Sugg, Assistant in Bacteriology and Immunology.
+ROY C. AVERY, Assistant Professor of Bacteriology and Immunology.
+John Y. Sugg, Instructor in Bacteriology and Immunology.
 Lurline V. Richardson, Assistant in Bacteriology and Immunology.
-Bernard E. Kane, Assistant in Bacteriology and Immunology.

 21. Bacteriology.
 The course in Bacteriology consists of lectures and laboratory work.
-Emphasis is placed upon the aspects o bacteriology and immunology that are directly pertinent to an understanding of the etiology and pathogenesis of infectious disease and its practical bacteriological diagnosis.
+Emphasis is placed upon the aspects of bacteriology and immunology that are directly pertinent to an understanding of the etiology and pathogenesis of infectious disease and its practical bacteriological diagnosis.
 The fundamental principles of bacteriology are illustrated by applying them to the practical study of infectious material from patients in the University Hospital.
 During the course, the student receives considerable first-hand training in the more important bacteriological methods used in the examination of clinical material.